TheCoreblank/chatApp/README.md

 Includes numerous anti-detection and plausible denial features.
 Currently unencrypted, although passwords are not stored in plain text.

+Also, don't try to talk about me using the PM function.
+I own the server :)

 # Commands
 Client Side
 - /wipe, /clear - Clears chat history locally.